🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 In an ideal situation for the company and the underwriters, the stock’s closing price is relatively close to the opening price on opening day.
 This means the shares were priced accurately for what investors are willing to pay and the company had an appropriate valuation.

-However, the IPO price isn’t necessarily a good indicator of the value of a stock.
+However, the IPO price isn’t necessarily a good indicator of the value of a stock, and IPOs can be highly volatile.
 Broader market interest in the stock is impossible to plan for, and IPO conditions differ from the company’s long-term presence in the market.

 IPO Price vs Opening Price: Similarities & Differences